 Siphon Sandblasting Air Demands

 In our siphon blasting machines, the air introduces a vacuum effect which draws media into the air stream.
 Click here to learn more about siphon blasting.
 The air stream and media in combination are aimed at the part(s) and the work begins.
 A small piece, called an orifice, controls the amount of air permitted into the mixing sandblast gun chamber.
 As orifice size increases, more air flows through the mixing chamber and thus the more media you consume.
-We measure airflow in CFM and measure media consumption in lb/hour of media.
+We measure airflow in Cubic Feet per Minute (CFM) of media.
+These factors all impact sandblasting air consumption.

 Air in our blasting process is produced by an air compressor.
 Air compressors are typically electric powered devices.
 They take air into a special chamber designed to handle high pressure.
 Then, when the user opens a valve or sandblast gun, the high pressure air begins to flow outward from the pressure tank.
-Typically, the more pressure, measured in PSI, the more airflow potential you direct to the mixing chamber.
+Typically, the more pressure, measured in Pounds per Square Inch (PSI), the more airflow potential you direct to the mixing chamber.
 This combination determines how much media is consumed.